Hounfor/The-Big-Deal-Add-On/README.md

 – Added emblem of the Clan Wolverine, because Bull Shark at the time of receipt carries exactly such emblems.

-– Pillager and Spector now have their own icons, models and affinities (thanks to the KAB team for the models, and Kierk for the icons).
+– Pillager and Spector now have their own icons, models and affinities (thanks to the CAB team for the models, and Kierk for the icons).

 – In the CAC-C version, RF2-A now uses its own model and icon (thanks to FrostRaptor for fixing the model according to my feedback).